Sogand4/Cross-Border-Health-Analytics/Clause_Control_Test_Bundle.md

     assert not data_exists("user123"), \
         "Deletion control failure: user data still present after 7 days."
 ```

+**Red-bar status:**
+Fails initially because deletion requests may not remove *all* personal data.
+For example, only raw user data might be deleted but aggregated copies within the same region remain, or deletion events may not yet propagate across all regional buckets.
+This results in stale personal data remaining in storage.

+**Plan to flip to green:**
+Implement Lambda-triggered deletion propagation across all regional S3 buckets and activate lifecycle policies for permanent removal.
+Confirm that `DeletionRequestLog` entries appear in the audit bucket and re-run pytest until no residual data is detected.

 ---

 ### (EU) Clause 3: Data Protection by Design and by Default